Sorry, you need to enable JavaScript to visit this website.

 • other youth NGOs.

-MIK held two conferences (general meetings) last year and two Standing Committee sessions
+MIK had two conferences (general meetings) and two Standing Committee sessions in 2022 and one conference in 2023.

 Federation of Children's and Youth Municipal Councils

 Federation of Children's and Youth Municipal Councils [Gyermek- és Ifjúsági Önkormányzati Társaság (hereinafter referred to as GYIÖT)] is a Hungarian national NGO, an umbrella organisation of local children's and youth councils.
 It was created in 1996.
-The main goal is to represent local youth communities at a national level, create opportunities for them, meet them and to help them develop.
+The main goal is the representing local youth communities at a national level, and creating opportunities for them, to meet and to help them develop.

-The Municipal Association of Children and Youth has been in existence for more than 25 years.
-It cooperates with several national and international organisations and has thus built up an international professional network.
+The Municipal Association of Children and Youth exists for more than 25 years.
+It cooperates with several domestic and international organisations, and thanks to that they established an international professional network.

-GYIÖT offers various services for member groups, youth community and civil organisations:
+GYIÖT offers different services for member groups, youth community, civil organisations:

 • organisational development activities,